lhao03/lhao03/README.md

 - mentoring with connect-f, an initiative lead by nwPlus

 ## for the future
-I am looking for internships in 2021 from Jan-Apr and May-Aug.
+I am looking for internships from May-Aug 2021.
 Check out my [site](https://haolucy.tech/) to learn more and feel free to [contact me](mailto:hao.lucyy@gmail.com)!